 The partial breakdown of soil aggregates in water due to the swelling of clay and the expulsion of air from pore spaces.
-It is a component, along with soil dispersion and soil detachment, of the process whereby soil structure is broken down in the field.
+It is a component, along with soil dispersion and soil detachment, of the process

 Slope:

 Landform element that is neither a crest or a depression and that has an inclination greater than 1%.
 Slope can be broken up into the following categories: